 The christian law students’ association

-CLSA is a club for Christian law students to grow in their faith, foster fellowship, and apply their faith to the practice of law.
-While this is a Christian club, all students are welcome!
+CLSA is a club for Christian law students to grow in their faith, build community, and apply their faith to the practice of law.
+All students are welcome!

 The energy law club